YannickTM/docu-mcp/docusaurus/docs/project-overview.md

 ## Project Concept

-DocuMCP is designed to function as a local development assistant for automatic and contextual documentation of codebases.
+DocuMCP is designed to function as a comprehensive documentation generation system with two complementary components:

+1. **DocuMCP Server** - A local development assistant for automatic and contextual documentation of codebases
+2. **DocuMCP Manager** - A supervisor server that coordinates multiple documentation agents for large-scale projects

 The project follows the high-level concept described below.

 ### Purpose & Vision

-The MCP (Model Context Protocol) server aims to:
+The DocuMCP system aims to:

 - Generate automatic and contextual documentation of codebases
 - Provide retrieval-augmented generation (RAG) capabilities for enhanced developer productivity
 - Seamlessly integrate with local coding assistants like Claude code models
 - Leverage detailed documentation and semantic code insights without external dependencies
 - Support multiple vector database backends for flexibility in deployment
+- Enable multi-agent coordination for comprehensive documentation of large projects
+- Facilitate parallel documentation generation through intelligent task distribution

 ### Core Components

+#### Multi-Agent Architecture

+- **DocuMCP Manager** orchestrates multiple Claude Code sub-agents
+- Sub-agents run in parallel to document different parts of large codebases
+- All agents share a common vector database for collaborative documentation
+- Intelligent task distribution based on codebase structure and complexity
+- Real-time monitoring and management of documentation workflows

 #### Retrieval-Augmented Generation (RAG)